Damian de Allende

 Damian de Allende (born 25 November 1991) is a South African professional rugby union player who currently plays for the South Africa national team and Japanese club Saitama Wild Knights.
 His usual position is either centre or wing.
 He was a member of the Springboks team that won a third Rugby World Cup in 2019 and again that won a fourth Rugby World Cup in 2023.
 De Allende is a part of a few elite players to have won two world cup titles.

+Early life

+De Allende was born in Cape Town in 1991.
+He is of Spanish and Portuguese descent.
+He was educated at Milnerton High School in Cape Town's seaside town of Milnerton, and later attended the University of Cape Town, representing the in the Varsity Cup.